QiuYukang/5G-LENA/doc/source/nr-module.rst

-All ideal BF algorithms inherit ``IdealBeamformingAlgorithm`` class which implements the ``BeamformingAlgorithm`` interface and thus must override the function ``GetBeamformingVectors`` which determines BF vectors to be used on a pair of devices, i.e., gNB and UE.
+All ideal BF algorithms inherit ``IdealBeamformingAlgorithm`` class which implements the ``BeamformingAlgorithm`` interface and thus must override the function ``GetBeamformingVectors`` which determines the BF vectors to be used on a pair of devices, i.e., gNB and UE.

 The 'NR' module supports different ideal methods: beam-search or cell-scan method (``CellScanBeamforming``),